 How does off-campus access work?

-The library uses as authentication system called EZProxy that uses your NSID and password to identify you as a current student, staff, or faculty member.
-Once you have logged in to your library account on this website you will have access to licensed electronic resources through EZProxy.
+The library uses an authentication system called EZProxy that uses your NSID and password to identify you as a current student, staff, or faculty member.

 If you want to begin your search from a scholarly journal website, database, or Google Scholar you can still get full-text access but you need to make sure you are connecting through EZProxy.
 There are several ways you can do this.

-To connect to any website through the U of S proxy, install the U of S proxy bookmarklet in your browser for quick access.
+To connect to any website through the USask proxy, install the USask proxy bookmarklet in your browser for quick access.

-For most browsers, click, drag and drop the install button to your bookmarks bar.
+For most browsers, click, drag and drop the blue button below to your bookmarks bar.

 That's it!
-Now, when you hit a paywall while researching online simply click on the U of S Proxy link in your bookmarks bar and the page will automatically reload to give you access to the full-text version if the library subscribes to it.
-You will be prompted to login with your NSID and password if you are not already logged in to the library website.
+Now, when you hit a paywall while researching online simply click on the USask Proxy link in your bookmarks bar and the page will automatically reload to give you access to the full-text version if the library subscribes to it.
+You will be prompted to login with your NSID and password if you are not already logged in.

 Using Google Scholar

-Google Scholar has a built-in tool that allows you to access full-text search results through the U of S proxy.
+Google Scholar has a built-in tool that allows you to access full-text search results through the USask proxy.
 To enable this tool in Google Scholar follow these steps:

 - From Google Scholar, click on the in the top left corner of the screen and select Settings then Library Links